Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Experiment

 \subsection{Data}

-The data used are the Hong Kong license plate auction results from January 1997 to July 2010, obtained from the HKSAR government.
-The data contain 52,926 auction entries, each consisting of i. the characters on the plate, ii. the sale price (or a specific symbol if the plate was unsold), and iii. the auction date.
+The data used are the Hong Kong license plate auction results from January 1997 to July 2010, obtained from the HKSAR government \citep{tvrm_results}.\footnote{Although the data is not available online, it can be obtained by contacting the HKSAR Transport Department.} The data contain 52,926 auction entries, each consisting of i. the characters on the plate, ii. the sale price (or a specific symbol if the plate was unsold), and iii. the auction date.
+Ordinary plates start at a reserve price of at least HK\$1,000 (\$128.2) and at least \$5,000 (\$644.4) for special plates.
+The reserve prices mean that not every plate is sold, and 5.1 percent of the plates in the data were unsold.
+As these plates did not possess a price, we followed previous studies in dropping them from the dataset, leaving 50,698 entries available for the experiment.

 Figure \ref{pdist} plots the distribution of prices within the data.
 The figure shows that the prices are highly skewed: while the median sale price is \$641, the mean sale price is \$2,073.
 The most expensive plate in the data is ``12,'' which was sold for \$910,256 in February 2005.
 To compensate for this skewness, log prices were used in training and inference.